How can I Improve my Zoom Experience?

 Quit unnecessary applications

-Join your meeting a few minutes early to ensure a proper connection and time to troubleshoot issues.
+- Join your meeting a few minutes early to ensure a proper connection and time to troubleshoot issues.

-Use your phone to dial-in (if the audio quality on your computer is poor)
+Join with computer audio (dial in by phone, if the audio quality on your computer is poor)

-- However, there are cases where dialing into a meeting makes more sense.
+- However, there are cases when dialing into a meeting makes more sense.
 For example, if your internet service is poor, or your computer doesn’t have a built-in microphone, or if you have audio issues after selecting to join with computer audio.

 Stop your webcam (if needed)

-If you are receiving pop-up messages about a poor internet connection while in a Zoom meeting, consider turning off your video (webcam) to free up bandwidth.
+- If you are receiving pop-up messages about a poor internet connection while in a Zoom meeting, consider turning off your video (webcam) to free up bandwidth.